pads1/Mr-Kex/README.md

 | ----------- | ----------- |
 | I would like to order 2 cups of sinigang and 1 pork adobo. | Okay.
 Anything else? |

+## Other features

+- Mr. Kex can alert the Customer when KaridenyaExpress is ran out of stock (but only after it asks for the customer's name)

 ## Limitations

 - Restaurant menu is limited to 4 items: